COVID-19: Coronavirus - Emergency Fund NOW replaces Working Time Reduction [werktijdverkorting]

 UWV will provide in advance 80% of the requested contribution.
 This allows companies to continue to pay their staff.
 The actual turnover loss will be determined afterwards.
 When determining the definitive compensation, a correction can be made, if there has been a decrease in wages.

 For applications send in prior to March 17, it is not required for companies to apply again for the replaced ruling.
 Applications will be transferred to the new plan.
-If additional information is needed, your company will be contacted.
+If additional information is needed, your company will be contacted by the UWV.

 Duration of the allowance